sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

 }
 ```

-The recommended way to read I2C devices from user space in Linux is by interacting with the standard i2c-dev character device interface (located at `/dev/i2c-X`).While writing a dedicated kernel driver is ideal for production systems, i2c-dev is the official, universal standard for user-space development.
+???
+The recommended way to read I2C devices from user space in Linux is by interacting with the standard i2c-dev character device interface (located at `/dev/i2c-X`).
+While writing a dedicated kernel driver is ideal for production systems, i2c-dev is the official, universal standard for user-space development.
 Read/write directly to `/dev/i2c-1` using `open()` + `write()` libc functions, so you write directly to `/dev/i2c-1` as if it were a normal file.

 ## Device tree structure